shivakar/quickserve/README.md

 ```
 Usage of quickserve:
   -auth
         Enable Basic Authentication
   -certFile string
         Certificate file for TLS server.
         Implies '-tls' option.
         Also needs matching KeyFile from '-keyFile' option.
   -interface string
         Interface to serve on (default "127.0.0.1")
   -keyFile string
         Private key file for TLS server.
         Implies '-tls' option.
         Also needs matching Certificate file from '-certFile' option.
+  -markdown
+        Render Markdown files (default true)
   -password string
         Password for Basic Authentication (default "qspassword")
   -port string
         Port to serve on (default "8080")
   -prefix string
         Absolute path to serve on (default "/")
   -tls
         Start TLS server.
         Uses files provided with '-certFile' and '-keyFile' options
         to start the server.
 If no files are provided, generates an
         in-memory keypair for the server. (default true)
   -username string
         Username for Basic Authentication (default "qsuser")
   -version
         Show Version Information
 ```